TaiVanNgo/CTF-Write-up/picoCTF/README.md

 - `binwalk`
 - `wireshark` or `tshark -nr [file]`
 - `zsteg`
-  List all the files in big folder
+  List all the files in a big folder
 - `ls -alR [file] | more` (remember to use more) grep keywords in the big folder
 - `grep [keyword] -R *`